 Now that you’ve crafted the perfect CV, you’ll be needing to prepare for that all-important upcoming interview.
-Give A Grad A Go are experts at helping find talent and guiding candidates from preparation to feedback for a variety of roles in over 15 different sectors.
+Top UK Recruitment Agency, Give A Grad A Go, are experts at helping find talent and guiding candidates from preparation to feedback for a variety of roles in over 15 different sectors.
 In this blog, we will share some of our top tips and advice, so that you will be ready to attend and ace any interview.

 Your interviewer will be expecting you to have had a thorough look through their website, blog, and social media including LinkedIn, Facebook, Twitter, Instagram, and YouTube if they have one.
 However, in an increasingly competitive climate, most companies will be expecting more than a quick browse of their website.